misiektoja/spotify_profile_monitor/docs/usage.md

 spotify_profile_monitor <spotify_target> -e
 ```

-Email and webhook error alerts are sent after **5 minutes** of a continuing failure.
+Email and webhook failure alerts are sent after **5 minutes** of a continuing failure.
 Problems that need your action, such as an expired `sp_dc` cookie, alert immediately.
+The subject reads `Spotify Profile Monitor error: <what went wrong> (user: <target>)` and the body gives the fix, a link to the page that covers it, how many checks failed in a row, since when the check has been failing and how long until the next attempt.

+A **recovery alert** follows on the same channels once the failure clears, naming how long it lasted and which failure it closes. `-e` / `--no-error-notify` switches off the failure email and the recovery email together, and `--no-webhook-error-notify` does the same for webhooks.

 Each channel gets one alert until a full check succeeds, including the follower poll.
 Failed deliveries are retried after 5 minutes, with increasing waits up to an hour.

 Make sure you defined your SMTP settings earlier (see [SMTP settings](configuration.md#smtp-settings)).